 Talc is a naturally occurring mineral in the environment.
 Ground talc is the main ingredient in talcum powder found in hygiene and other products.
 Women commonly use products such as powder and shower gel in their genital area to keep it dry as well as eliminate friction, rashes, and odors.
 Traces of talcum powder can also show up on feminine hygiene products such as menstrual pads and tampons and on birth control products like condoms and diaphragms.

 Every year, approximately 20,000 women learn that they have ovarian cancer.
 Of this number, about 10 percent can attribute the cause to the use of talcum powder and other products.
 Ovarian cancer can be difficult to detect and therefore doctors often diagnose it in the later stages.
 Unfortunately, this may be too later for some women with the disease to survive.
-If you have ovarian cancer at any stage due to talcum powder use, it is in your best interest to contact talcum powder attorneys to learn about your legal rights.
+If you believe that you have developed cancer from the use of a talc product, it is important that you consult with an experienced talc powder injury attorney right away.

 The Case for Talcum Powder Cancer